IBM/wiotp-here-tutorial/README.md

 1. From the Node-RED editor, click the _Menu_ button in the top right
 1. Click **Import**
 1. In the _Import nodes_ dialog, select the **Clipboard** tab
-1. Click the **select a file to import** button, then browse and open the `flow/wiotp-to-here-flows.json.json` file in the cloned repo
+1. Click the **select a file to import** button, then browse and open the `flow/wiotp-to-here-flows.json` file in the cloned repo
 1. For _Import to_, select **new flow**
 1. Click **Import**

+The Node-RED flows should get loaded into your Node-RED editor.

 #### Configure & deploy the Node-RED flows